Central Intelligence Agency: Outsourcing and privatization

 Congress had required an outsourcing report by March 30, 2008:

 The Director of National Intelligence has been granted the authority to increase the number of positions (FTEs) on elements in the Intelligence Community by up to 10% should there be a determination that activities performed by a contractor should be done by a U.S. government employee."

-Part of the problem, according to author Tim Weiner, is that political appointees designated by recent presidential administrations have sometimes been under-qualified or over-zealous politically.
+Part of the problem, according to author Tim Weiner, is that political appointees designated by recent presidential administrations have sometimes been underqualified or overzealous politically.
 Large purges have taken place in the upper echelons of the CIA, and when those talented individuals are pushed out the door, they have frequently gone on to found new independent intelligence companies which can suck up CIA talent.
-Another part of the contracting problem comes from Congressional restrictions on the number of employees within the IC.
+Another part of the contracting problem comes from congressional restrictions on the number of employees within the IC.
 According to Hillhouse, this resulted in 70% of the de facto workforce of the CIA's National Clandestine Service being made up of contractors.
 "After years of contributing to the increasing reliance upon contractors, Congress is now providing a framework for the conversion of contractors into federal government employees – more or less."
-The number of independent contractors hired by the Federal government across the intelligence community has skyrocketed.
-So, not only does the CIA have trouble hiring, but those hires will frequently leave their permanent employ for shorter term contract gigs which have much higher pay and allow for more career mobility.
+The number of independent contractors hired by the federal government across the intelligence community has skyrocketed.
+So, not only does the CIA have trouble hiring, but those hires will frequently leave their permanent employ for shorter-term contract gigs which have much higher pay and allow for more career mobility.

 As with most government agencies, building equipment often is contracted.
 The National Reconnaissance Office (NRO), responsible for the development and operation of airborne and spaceborne sensors, long was a joint operation of the CIA and the United States Department of Defense.
 The NRO, then under DCI authority, contracted more of the design that had been their tradition, and to a contractor without extensive reconnaissance experience, Boeing.
 The next-generation satellite Future Imagery Architecture project "how does heaven look," which missed objectives after $4 billion in cost overruns, was the result of this contract.

 Some of the cost problems associated with intelligence come from one agency, or even a group within an agency, not accepting the compartmented security practices for individual projects, requiring expensive duplication.